2018 PCI DSS Workshop Agenda

 2:30 pm – 3:30 pm Training Campus Partners

-Kevin Mooney, Cash Management Representative, Cornell University; Kevin Sisler, Director of Treasury Services, University of Kentucky, Ruth A. Harpool, Managing Director, Treasury Operations, Indiana University
+Kevin Mooney, Cash Management Representative, Cornell University; Kevin Sisler, MBA, CTP, Director of Treasury Services, University of Kentucky; and Ruth A. Harpool, AAP, CTP, Managing Director Treasury Operations, Indiana University

 PCIDSS requires formal awareness programs and training for personnel that are directly involved in the processing of credit card payments.
 But, for a successful compliance program, it is extremely important to train other key partners on campus that are major contributors to the success of your overall program.
 This session will identify those partners and explain what they need to know, why they need to know it, and how the partnership will benefit your PCIDSS compliance program.